thoughtfull-systems/thoughtfull-systems.github.io/content/notes/2025-05-30-how-to-reuse-a-macro-like-a-function.md

 It would be a pain to either recreate all that functionality, or limit your macro so it only supports some of the functionality of the original.

-What if you could reuse `defn` by just calling like you call `make-awesome` above?
+What if you could reuse `defn` by just calling it like you call `make-awesome` above?

 You can!